TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 > [!NOTE]
 > Recently, a *smoldering USB cable* in the kitchen caught my attention.
-It was part of a USB charger for a *mist humidifier*.
-It caused a short circuit and was close to catching fire.
-Considering the *density* of devices of various origin and quality, power supplies and batteries, loose cables, and prototypes that can be found in a lab, it's a great idea to (a) cut off *AC power* when the lab is unattended, and (b) install a smoke alarm (if you haven't done so already).
+It was part of a USB *mist humidifier*, had a short circuit and was close to catching fire.
+Considering the *density* of devices of various origin and quality, power supplies and batteries, loose cables, and prototypes that can be found in our homes, let alone a *hobbyist lab*, it's a great idea to (a) cut off *AC power* when the lab is unattended, and (b) install a smoke alarm (if you haven't done so already).

 A *power meter* and *mains switch* can secure *AC power supply* in environments like *labs* (also in many other scenarios). *Securing AC power* while a certain environment is not used or unattended can help *save energy*, but even more so *prevent fire hazards*.